paulscherrerinstitute/jcae/Readme.md

 -Dch.psi.jcae.config.file=myjcae.properties
 ```

-The `jcae.properties` file holds all configuration parameters needed by the factory classes that are provided within
+The `jcae.properties` file holds all configuration parameters needed by the library.
-the library.
 To uniquely identify which class is using the property, the property name has fully qualified class
 name as prefix.

 ### Context Specific